rajasegar/alacritty-themes/README.md

 ![alacritty-themes demo gif](demo.gif)

-Choose the theme from the list of options and press Enter to apply.
+Choose the theme from the list of options and press `Enter` to apply.
+You can also navigate with `j` and `k` keys for up/down.
+The list of options are cycled through automatically so you can go to the last theme by just pressing `up arrow` key.

 If no `alacritty.yml` is found in your `$HOME` path, it will ask you to create one.
-You can choose to create one (`y/n`) and apply the selected theme.
+You can choose to create one by confirming (`y/n`) and apply the selected theme.

-## Alias
+## Bonus Tip: Alias
-You can also choose to create an alias for `alacritty-themes` like `at` Just append this below line to your `~/.bashrc` or `~/.bash_profile`
+You can also create an alias for `alacritty-themes` like `at` Just append this below line to your `~/.bashrc` or `~/.bash_profile`

 ```